GoogleCloudPlatform/terraform-google-enterprise-genai/5-app-infra/README.md

    gcloud source repos clone bu3-artifact-publish --project=${INFRA_PIPELINE_PROJECT_ID}
    ```

-1. Navigate into the repo, change to non-main branch and copy contents of foundation to new repo.
+1. Navigate into the repo, change to non-main branch and copy contents of genAI to new repo.
    All subsequent steps assume you are running them from the bu3-artifact-publisg directory.
    If you run them from another directory, adjust your copy paths accordingly.